pcordjs/rest/CONTRIBUTING.md

 When writing bug fixes, it is a good idea to write unit test(s) to enforce that the bug will stay fixed through future changes.
 When writing a new feature, consider writing unit tests to ensure that it works as intended.

+When you want to run unit tests, first make sure you have everything installed (`pnpm install`), then run `pnpm test` to start the test runner.

 #### Pull requests

 When you're ready for your changes to be merged, head over to the [Pull